 |HTTP||List of HTTP requests made, organized into Groups (if used).||Yes||By group, or list (all)|

 |Websocket||List of Websocket requests made, organized into groups (if used).||Yes||By group, or list (all)|

 |Script||Script used to run your test (k6 cloud tests only)||N/A||N/A|

 These tabs let you dig into your test data in a visual and error-driven way.
-You are able to click on any metric to expand a graph to dig deeper.
+You are able to click on any metric to expand a graph and dig deeper.
 You can also add these graphs to the Analysis tab.
 This allows you to look for interesting correlations in your result data.
 Within each tab note the ✓ or ✕ next to the individual metrics if failures were encountered.
-In the example below, we have two checks with failures which are clearly apparent.
+In the example below, we have two checks with apparent failures.

 - Add and compare interesting requests from the HTTP and Websocket tabs to compare with other metrics

 - Add the load generator CPU and Memory consumption metrics to ensure they are not saturated (metrics are only available for tests run in the cloud)

 - Add metrics for endpoints that you have specific SLAs/SLOs on